NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Main System Examples

 There are two larger system examples to choose from, Vertical NFT and Full System, each with its own requirements and capabilities.
 New users should start with the Simple DWC Example above, then use the Vertical NFT Example as the main reference when moving to a more complete system.
-Vertical NFT is also the standard implementation for the 3D printed controller enclosure and can be extended to include other functionality if desired.
+Vertical NFT is also the standard implementation for our 3D printed controller enclosure and can be extended to include other functionality if desired.

 The Vertical NFT Example sketch has the benefit of being able to compile in a minimal UI mode that will strip out what isn't used, making it ideal for storage constrained devices (e.g. those with < 512kB Flash), but will not provide full UI functionality since it will be missing the code for all the other objects the system build code strips out, thus requiring re-compiling/re-uploading on system setup changes.
 The UI, in this mode, only provides edit capabilities, not create/delete, with more customization options locked out.